PRESS RELEASE

 Most U.S. World Cup Host Cities Still Lack Publicly Available Draft Human Rights Plans and There is NO Dedicated Anti‑Trafficking Funding — Two Months Before Kickoff

-- U.S. host cities with a publicly available confirmed finalized human rights plan prior to the World Cup: 0
+• U.S. host cities with a confirmed, publicly available finalized human rights plan prior to the World Cup: 1

-- Recent movement: Since our last review only Atlanta has published a draft plan.
-Dallas and Houston remain at “Version 1” with final plans expected in May 2026; Boston has indicated a May timeline.
-Los Angeles, Kansas City, Miami, New York/New Jersey, Philadelphia, and San Francisco have released no draft plan or only partial materials (executive summaries, statements, or programmatic initiatives).
+• Recent movement: Since our last review, only Atlanta has published a finalized plan.
+Dallas and Houston remain at “Version 1,” with final plans expected in May 2026, while Boston has indicated a similar timeline.
+Los Angeles, Kansas City, Miami, New York/New Jersey, Philadelphia, and San Francisco have released no draft plan or only partial materials (such as executive summaries, statements, or programmatic initiatives).

-- Funding gap: Publicly disclosed, dedicated prevention funding tied specifically to human rights or anti‑trafficking plans remains largely absent; most visible public investments tied to the tournament are directed toward security and law enforcement.
+• Funding gap: Publicly disclosed, dedicated prevention funding tied specifically to human rights or anti‑trafficking plans remains largely absent, while most visible public investments are directed toward security and law enforcement.

 “With only two months until kickoff and one month after our prior review, the picture is unchanged for most host cities: no funding, no finalized plans, and no meaningful protections for workers and vulnerable communities,” said Professor Stephanie Richard.
 “FIFA adopted a Human Rights Policy in 2017 promising better protections.
 That promise is at risk of being broken unless FIFA and host cities act now to fund prevention, finalize plans, and prioritize worker protections and survivor‑centered strategies.”

-SJI and coalition partners urges FIFA to take immediate action to prevent predictable harms associated with mega‑events:
+SJI and coalition partners urge FIFA to take immediate action to prevent predictable harms associated with mega‑events:

-- FIFA adopts a standardized human rights plan for every future world cup which it fund and created mechanism for monitoring and accountability to ensure plans are implemented not just announced and to improve future implementation.
+• FIFA should adopt a standardized human rights plan for every future world cup it funds and establish mechanisms for monitoring and accountability to ensure plans are carried out—not just announced—and to strengthen future implementation.

 About the Sunita Jain Anti‑Trafficking Initiative